 What should I pack for hiking in Utah?

 Because Utah is such a hot desert state, you should pack sun protective sun gear like a sun hat, sunscreen, a long sleeve shirt, a 1.5-liter water bottle, and polarized sunglasses.
+For more, see our full packing checklist for Utah.

 What season is best for hiking in Utah?